reactioncommerce/reaction-component-library/package/src/components/CheckoutActions/v1/CheckoutActions.md

 ```

-**Note:** These examples are only use the `ShippingAddressCheckoutAction` as the actions component.
+**Note:** These examples only use the `ShippingAddressCheckoutAction` as the actions component.
 This will be updated with more actions as they get created.

 ```jsx
 const mockAddress = {